 A Tenancy is an Organization’s private area within RKVST, containing Asset and Event data.
-The user who created the Tenancy is the Root User and has full administrative control over everything in that tenancy.
-A Root User can also create granular Access Policies which allow data from their Tenancy to be shared to other Tenancies; for example, Organization A would share Asset data from their Tenancy to Organization B’s Tenancy.
+The user who created the Tenancy is the Administrator and has full administrative control over everything in that Tenancy.
+An Administrator can also create granular Access Policies which allow data from their Tenancy to be shared to other Tenancies; for example, Organization A would share Asset data from their Tenancy to Organization B’s Tenancy.

-Root Users may invite other user accounts into their Tenancy.
-The invited user needs to have signed up for RKVST with the same email address as the invite, they will then be added to the tenancy as a Non-Root User.
-Non-Root Users start off with no permissions but can be given specific permissions (including being upgraded to a Root User) by any existing Root User in that Tenancy.
+Administrators may invite other user accounts into their Tenancy.
+The invited user needs to have signed up for RKVST with the same email address as the invite, they will then be added to the Tenancy as a Non-Administrator.
+Non-Administrators start off with no permissions but can be given specific permissions (including being upgraded to an Administrator) by any existing Administrator in that Tenancy.

 Assets are central to RKVST.
 Each Asset Record represents a thing; this could be a physical object, a smart device, or even a business process.

 An RKVST Asset has a collection of attributes that describes its current state and a complete life history of Events that brought it to that state.
 RKVST Asset attributes track anything deemed important.
 For example, a Shipping Container as an Asset might have the attributes of height, width and depth, and have a handling history of movements through ports.

 Each Asset has a fixed identity across all stakeholders, ensuring that all relevant parties are collaborating on the same object and see the same history of the Asset at any given time when shared through Access Policies.

 Events are things that happen during an Asset’s lifecycle.
 Each Event Record contributes to the ‘Golden Thread’ of supply chain evidence by enriching the Asset’s history.
 Events can be used to add or update Asset information if they change the Asset’s state, but they also have their own attributes to add process detail and rich evidence.